leonj1/caddy-serverless/README.md

 make build
 ```

-### Docker
+### Docker Image

-You can also use a pre-built Docker image or build your own:
+You can also build a Docker image with Caddy and the serverless plugin:

 ```dockerfile
 FROM caddy:builder AS builder